Ways to memorialise your pet

 c.
 If your pet has been cremated, you can keep his/her urn or casket in an appropriate place in the home (e.g. above the fireplace, on a bookshelf), perhaps along with a photo or other memento.
 Be careful not to turn the site into a shrine though as this can be unhelpful to bereavement and recovery.

 d.
 Plant a bush, small tree or flower bed or create a rockery, perhaps in your pet’s favourite outdoor spot; if planting something it is sensible to plant more than one as if you only plant one it may happen not to survive which can cause further distress.
-Another lovely idea is to spread some 'forget-me-not' seeds or scatter seeds, or embed some cards impregnated with seeds.
+Another lovely idea is to spread some 'forget-me-not' seeds or scatter seeds or embed some cards impregnated with seeds.

 You can also have a plaque with your friend's name and details fitted onto a garden bench or seat where you can sit out, relax and remember them fondly.

 e.
-Bury your pet’s body or an urn/casket containing his/her ashes in the garden and mark the site with some form of headstone, if not a proper one then a plant or flower bed.
+Bury your pet’s body or an urn/casket containing his/her ashes in the garden and mark the site with some form of a headstone, if not a proper one then a plant or flower bed.
 The body or casket can be wrapped in the pet’s favourite blanket for example.

 f.
-Make a scrapbook with photos, pictures drawn by children, sympathy cards or small mementos (e.g. a collar name tag).
+Make a scrapbook with photos, pictures drawn by children, sympathy cards or small mementoes (e.g. a collar name tag).
 You can also include your personal memories of your pet, especially about milestones or funny incidents.

 g.
-Make a charitable donation in honour of your pet – this could for example be to a veterinary organisation researching a cure or improved treatment for the disease from which your pet died, or alternatively to an animal welfare organisation.
+Make a charitable donation in honour of your pet – this could, for example, be to a veterinary organisation researching a cure or improved treatment for the disease from which your pet died, or alternatively to an animal welfare organisation.

 h.
 Have a lovely soft cushion made with your pet's name on it which you can cuddle when relaxing.
 Or you can have a blanket made with your pet's name on it which you can wrap yourself in when cold and feel a sense of being close to your departed friend.
 These are comforting ways to memorialise your friend.